kovacsv/assimpjs/README.md

 # assimpjs

-The [emscripten](https://emscripten.org) port of the [assimp](https://github.com/assimp/assimp) library.
+The [emscripten](https://emscripten.org) interface for the [assimp](https://github.com/assimp/assimp) library.
 It runs entirely in the browser, and allows you to import 40+ 3D file formats and access the result in JSON format.
+This is not a full port of assimp, but an easy to use interface to access it's functionality.

 [![Native Build](https://github.com/kovacsv/assimpjs/actions/workflows/native_build.yml/badge.svg)](https://github.com/kovacsv/assimpjs/actions/workflows/native_build.yml)
 [![Emscripten Build](https://github.com/kovacsv/assimpjs/actions/workflows/emscripten_build.yml/badge.svg)](https://github.com/kovacsv/assimpjs/actions/workflows/emscripten_build.yml)